bluesky/bluesky/doc/source/plans.rst

     for _ in range(3):
         RE(count(dets))

-As stated above, this ruins error-recovery and interruption recovery.
+As stated earlier, this ruins error-recovery and interruption recovery.
 It's much better to do the loop inside a custom plan, which we'll dub ``multicount``.

 .. code-block:: python